MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-Customers.md

 ## Filter customers

 Filtering customers can be done via a menu that includes your Customer Profile entity fields as filters.
+Same as for search, your admin will first need to define those fields as filterable using the **Search & Filter Index** screen.

 First, select **Filter**.